-Thai Classical dance dates back more than 500 hundred years when the area of of present day Thailand, Cambodia and Laos was ruled by various kingdoms, one of the most notable being the Kingdom of Siam.
+Thai Classical dance dates back more than 500 hundred years when the area of present-day Thailand, Cambodia and Laos was ruled by various kingdoms.
+One of the most notable was the Kingdom of Siam.
 With little tradition of spoken theatre, dance was the main dramatic art form in the whole area.
 Classical dancers were coveted members of the royal courts and treated with prestige.
 Their costumes were extravagant and unbelievably expensive.
 Performances interpreted the folk stories and religious epics of that era, mainly the Thai version of the Indian Ramayana.

 The Kohn Dance of Thailand

-If you attend a big show with lots of performers, musicians, dancers, some dressed as monkeys or devils than you are going to be watching the highest art form of Thai Classical dance, Kohn.
-Each performance involves many Thai artists including: narrators, performers, dancers, musicians, mask-makers, embroiderers and makeup artists.
+If you attend a show with lots of performers, some of which are dressed as monkeys, you’re watching the highest art form of Thai Classical dance, Kohn.
+Each performance involves many Thai artists including narrators, performers, dancers, musicians, mask-makers, embroiderers and makeup artists.
 A huge amount of effort has been made to keep the style authentic and alive.
-While the uber traditional Kohn included only male dancers in masks, the style has adapted and there are different types of authentic Kohn around, plus creative attempts to make it more modern too.
+While the uber-traditional Kohn included only male dancers in masks, the style has adapted and there are different types of authentic Kohn around.

 The Lakhon Dance of Thailand

 Lakhon is less formal than Khon and the dancers do not wear masks.
 Dancers are usually female and perform as a group rather than representing individual characters.
 Lakhon plots feature a wider range of stories drawn from the Ramakien, (the Thai Ramayana) the Jatakas and other folk stories.
-I don’t know too much about Lakhon but here is some great information about all the varieties and the history too.
+Here’s some great information about the varieties of Lakhon and the history too.

 The Fawn Thai Dance

-Another type of Thai Dance, which is part classical/part folk is called ‘Fawn Thai’ This is the most frequently performed dance for tourists because it is more of a small showcase and less of an opera style event.
+Another type of Thai Dance, which is part classical/part folk is called ‘Fawn Thai’.
+This is the most frequently performed dance for tourists because it is more of a small showcase and less of an opera style event.
 There are 5 types of Fawn dances and my favourite is the fingernail dance.
-Apparantly there is no story behind these beautiful gold fingernail extensions, they are just worn for their beauty.
+Apparently, there’s no story behind these beautiful gold fingernail extensions, they are just worn for their beauty.
 The costumes are spectacular and echo past Royal Courts.

 The 5 types of Fawn dance are: